bitrise-io/devcenter/_articles/en/code-signing/ios-code-signing/generating-code-signing-files.md

 The certificates - development or distribution - are the guarantee that you, the named developer, built this code, that you are a member of the developer program, and that Apple have issued you with a certificate to do so.

 To get a certificate, you need to generate a Certificate Signing Request with Keychain Access and send it to Apple.
-This will create a public/private key for you if you don't have one already.
+This will create a public/private key pair for you if you don't have one already.
 Apple will then verify the information, and create a certificate for you.

 ### Generating a Code Signing Certificate using Xcode